mirzafahad/embedded_c_style_guide/style_guide.md

 #### 1.2 Braces
 - Always use braces around conditional statements and loops.
 Even if it is an empty statement.
-- Start/Left brace should be on the following line, aligned with the end/right brace.
+- Start (Left) brace should be on the next line, aligned with the end (right) brace.

 Example: